Updated: November 6, 2023, with latest screenshots and best practices.

-LFP chemistry (lithium ferro phosphate) batteries are very quickly gaining popularity in vehicle use as well as stationary energy storage around the world.
-From a consumer point of view, LFP batteries are less expensive to buy because the resources are more abundant, but the energy density of LFP batteries is lower than of other popular lithium ion battery types.
+LFP chemistry (LiFePO4 or Lithium-iron-phosphate) batteries are very quickly gaining popularity in electric vehicle use as well as stationary energy storage around the world.
+From a consumer point of view, LFP batteries are less expensive to buy because the resources are more abundant.
+However, the energy density of LFP batteries is lower than that of other popular lithium-ion battery types.

-NMC (Nickel Manganese Cobalt) and NCA (Nickel Cobalt Aluminum) are the other lithium ion battery chemistries competing with LFP on the battery market.
-While MNC batteries could have energy density in the 260-300 Wh/kg (watt hours per kilogram of mass), typical LFP batteries are between 125-160 Wh/kg.
-For example, a Standard range Tesla Model 3 with LFP battery having a similar weight to a Long Range trim despite having lower energy capacity.
+NMC (Nickel Manganese Cobalt) and NCA (Nickel Cobalt Aluminum) are the other lithium-ion battery chemistries competing with LFP on the battery market.
+While MNC batteries could have energy density in the 260-300 Wh/kg (watt-hours per kilogram of mass), typical LFP batteries are between 125-160 Wh/kg.
+For example, a standard-range Tesla Model 3 with an LFP battery has a similar weight to a Long Range trim despite having lower energy capacity.

 Can you charge LFP batteries to 100% all the time?

 We’ve covered the manufacturers’ recommendations for high-voltage battery maintenance in the past.
 The main theme of these recommendations was to avoid leaving the battery too full or too empty for long periods of time.
 Most EVs will have charge limit settings for “Daily” and “Trip” so that drivers are not daily charging to 100% capacity, which may age the NCA/MNC chemistries faster.